This post may contain affiliate links. See my disclosure for more info.

 As in… you may be licking the bowl before it hits the sink for clean up.

-Most granola has oats, but this recipe utilize’s a variety of seeds, making it grain-free, gluten-free, nut-free, dairy-free, and vegan.
+Many granola recipes use oats, but this recipe utilizes a variety of seeds, making it grain-free, gluten-free, nut-free, dairy-free, and vegan.

 While there is no gluten in oats per se, there is such a high cross-contamination risk that they are not deemed safe for Celiacs (those allergic to gluten).

-There’s nothing worse than feeling left out when it comes to food.
-The importance of learning how to cook is so you always have an option, no matter what.
+There’s nothing worse than feeling left out when it comes to food, which is why it’s important to learn how to make your own homemade staples so that you always have an option.

 The Benefits of Making Homemade Grain-Free Granola